Training structure

 Faculty of Science

-The mechanism of action of drugs is based on interaction with a target cell structure in the body, leading to modulation of its function.
-This course is divided into 2 main parts.
-The1st part will introduce students to the different modes of cellular communication, the different chemical messengers, their targets and their modes of action.
-The 2nd part will give students a basic understanding of pharmacology, i.e. how drugs work and what happens to them in the body.
-To this end, the concepts of pharmacodynamics (ligand-receptor interaction, effect-dose relationship) and pharmacokinetics (ADME: absorption-distribution-metabolism-excretion) will be covered.
-Drug targets, intracellular signaling and therapeutic indications will also be covered.
+The mechanism of action of drugs is based on interaction with a target cell structure in the body, leading to the modulation of its functioning.
+This course unit therefore has two main components.
+Thefirst component aims to raise students' awareness of the different modes of cellular communication, the different chemical messengers, their targets, and their modes of action.
+The second part will aim to provide students with basic knowledge of pharmacology, i.e., understanding how drugs work and what happens to them in the body.
+To this end, the concepts of pharmacodynamics (ligand-receptor interaction, dose-response relationship) and pharmacokinetics (ADME: absorption-distribution-metabolism-excretion) will be covered.
+In addition, drug targets, their intracellular signaling, and their therapeutic indications will be discussed.

 Neuropathology